neondatabase/website/content/docs/reference/glossary.md

 ### Activity Monitor

 A process that monitors a Neon compute for activity.
 During periods of inactivity, the Activity Monitor gracefully places the Compute into an `Idle` state to save energy and resources.
-The Activity Monitor closes idle connections after 5 minutes of complete inactivity.
+The Activity Monitor closes idle connections after 5 minutes of inactivity.
 When a connection is made to an idle compute, the Activity Monitor reactivates the compute.

 ### API